 Host Hotels & Resorts will leave the chandelier on for you.
-The largest hotel real estate investment trust (REIT) in the US, Host Hotels owns about 120 luxury and upscale hotels with some 63,000 rooms in North America, South America, and Europe.
-Its properties are managed by third parties; most operate under the Marriott brand and are managed by sister firm Marriott International.
-Other primary brands include Hyatt, Ritz-Carlton, Sheraton, and Westin.
-To maintain its REIT status, which carries tax advantages, Host operates through majority-owned Host Hotels & Resorts LP.
+It's the nation's largest hospitality real estate investment trusts and one of the top owners of luxury and upscale hotels.
+It owns about 120 luxury and upscale hotels in the US, Canada, New Zealand, Chile, Australia, Mexico, the UK, and Brazil, altogether comprising more than 62,500 rooms.
+Properties are managed by third parties; most operate under the Marriott brand and are managed by sister firm Marriott International.
+Other brands include Hyatt, Ritz-Carlton, Sheraton, and Westin.
+To maintain its status as a real estate investment trust (REIT), which carries tax advantages, Host operates through majority-owned Host Hotels & Resorts LP.

-After acquiring four upscale hotels around the globe in 2010, Host continued its spree in 2011.
-The company bought the New York Helmsley Hotel from Helmsley Enterprises and announced plans to renovate the 775-room property and reopen it under the Westin brand.
+Host in 2011 bought the New York Helmsley Hotel from Helmsley Enterprises and announced plans to renovate the 775-room property and reopen it under the Westin brand.
 In a separate deal, Host acquired the Manchester Grand Hyatt, San Diego's largest hotel, for $570 million.

-Host also owns a quarter of a joint venture with Singapore's GIC Real Estate that arranged to acquire a minority interest in another joint venture that is developing seven hotel properties in India.
+Host owns about a third of a joint venture with Dutch pension fund Stichting Pensioenfonds that owns more than a dozen hotels in six European countries.
+The REIT also holds a quarter of a joint venture with Singapore's GIC Real Estate that acquired a minority interest in another joint venture that is developing seven hotel properties in India.
 It is also looking at opportunities in Australia, China, Japan, and Vietnam.
-Host is eying Brazil for growth, as well.

 Formerly known as Host Marriott, Host Hotels & Resorts split from Marriott International in 1993.
 The company adopted its current name in 2006 after it diversified its portfolio beyond the Marriott brand.
 The Marriott family has mostly sold its interest in Host.